By R.D. Miller

-Poverty, inequality, and polarization make critical resources difficult to offer family or personal counseling.
-This additionally would allow victim services: mediation or shelters.
+Poverty, inequality, stigma and polarization make critical resources difficult to offer family or personal counseling.
+Intervention would allow treatment, victim services: mediation or shelters.
 Throughout many Latin America and Caribbean communities, according to the experts, access to these services could change course.

-Sadly, experts also noted that some group intervention stay in the shadow, lacks proper staffing, closed shortly afterward, and the convicted offenders frequently require the cooperation of law enforcement to make sure they attend treatment programs.
+Sadly, experts noted that some group interventions stay in the shadow, lacks proper staffing, closed shortly afterward, and the convicted offenders frequently require the cooperation of law enforcement to make sure they attend treatment programs.

-Many elected leaders seem to suffer selective amnesia to this issue.
-From criminal violence; robberies to ongoing missing children caught up in the complexity between policing, politics, and the community.
-They seem to undertake a similar approach and expecting different results.
+Today, it seems some elected leaders suffer from selective amnesia regarding violence; robberies to ongoing missing students.
+They are often caught up in the complexity between policing, politics, and the community.

 Since the outbreak of the Coronavirus, China stabilized over 60 million in one weakened to quarantine this infectious virus according to published reports.
 What if local law enforcement pursued a similar approach to address family and violent women?

-It will not become a structure of governing that called a police state that only works in a Totalitarian system where the government exercise power through the police.
+It will not become a structure of governing that called a “police state” that only works in a Totalitarian system where the government exercise power through the police.
 This only leads to more citizen suspicion and anger toward law enforcement.
-And a delicate surrounding these nations’ politics and the constitution considered.
+And a delicate walk surrounding these nations’ politics and the constitution.

-Though reports have shown, China has human rights issues like forcing the island to learn Mandarin as it has done the Uyghurs, an ethnic minority.
+This idea is less than likely because reports have shown China has human rights issues like forcing Mandarin, as it has done the Uyghurs, an ethnic minority.
 But importing another approach to addressing these public health issues may work since they already invested and own key areas of these shores.
+This intrusion may upgrade technology and training.

 These victims need your voice.

 There is a struggle, especially in the higher crime islands, to differentiate ideology from policies to combat this malevolent that is getting worse.
-Maybe this intrusion may upgrade technology and training.
-Even if it decreases the number of children who have gone missing and later found dead as it rises each day on these shores.
+Even if it decreases the number of cases of children who have gone missing or later found dead, it may worth consideration.

-Each year from reggae fests, Soca and Carnivals took over these nations, but beneath the costumes and rhythms; one loves vibes; someone is hurting from irrational decisions by perpetrators, and maybe these events should placed on hold to highlight this epidemic.
+Each year from Reggae Fests, Soca and Carnivals took over these nations, but beneath the costumes and rhythms; one loves vibes; someone is hurting from irrational decisions by perpetrators, and maybe these events should be placed on hold to highlight this epidemic.

-Speaking about domestic violence, build confidence for the next generation of awareness.
-We can no longer blame it on culture, where the objectification of women remains normal.
+The system needs to develop better assessments and interventions, mental health, and substance abuse.
+Often social media only focus on dense areas of crimes while rural areas have gone unnoticed.
+Speaking about domestic violence, build up confidence for the next generation of awareness.
+We can no longer accuse it on culture, where the objectification of women remains normal.